Head-to-head comparison across 7benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Qwen3.6 Plus

-Pick Kimi K2.5 if you want the stronger benchmark profile.
-Qwen3.6 Plus only becomes the better choice if multimodal & grounded is the priority or you want the cheaper token bill.
+Pick Qwen3.6 Plus if you want the stronger benchmark profile.
+Kimi K2.5 only becomes the better choice if instruction following is the priority or you would rather avoid the extra latency and token burn of a reasoning model.

 Agentic